chrisnoonan98675/site/xl-release/how-to/create-custom-task-types.markdown

 By default, the polling interval is 5 seconds.
 You can configure it in the `XL_RELEASE_SERVER_HOME/conf/xl-release.conf` file:

-    xl.durations.customScriptTaskPollingInterval = 10 seconds
+    xl.durations.customScriptTaskDefaultPollingInterval = 10 seconds

-Note that the polling interval must not be less than 2 seconds, as this will overload the system.
+Note that the polling interval must not be less than 1 second, as this will overload the system.

 ### Advanced Python script example